In ordinary circumstances, Kuala Lumpur would be an unlikely place to find an Israeli historian.

 Malaysia, he said “offers many ways of looking at Islam’s relationship with other religions.
 The ability of people here to be of different faiths and different religions, both secular people, less secular, more religious – and without claiming this is a love story – it looks on the face of it, and in many parts of it, a good solution.”

-While mindful not to overstate the degree to which genuine harmony across racial and religious lines have been realized in Malaysia, Pappé opted to describe the country as “a people that have boarded a train headed in the right direction.”
+While mindful not to overstate the degree to which genuine harmony across racial and religious lines have been realized in Malaysia, Pappé opted to describe its citizens as “a people that have boarded a train headed in the right direction.”

 “You haven’t reached your destination, but you have started the journey.
 You are on the railway.
 We (Israelis) don’t know where the station is.”